by Tony Attwood

 And eternity in an hour

+Of course Dylan doesn’t comment directly on such things.
 All we have from Dylan is a comment in an interview about being influenced by Keats which is thought by many commentators to be a deliberately off-putting line for a journalist.
-Maybe… maybe… I certainly can’t find much Keats in Dylan.
-Tell me in the comments if you can.
+Although we found something a bit deeper: Blake, Keats, And Spots Of Ink: Spinning Reels Of Rhyme

 Apart from the fact that the song came to Dylan quickly, we don’t how Dylan wrote this song; words first, music first, at the piano, on guitar…?
 But what I notice is that it is in E flat – which is a very unusual key for him.
 And this I suspect is a major point – a point perhaps missed in other commentaries.